Opponents want hearing on Dakota Access pipeline expansion

 The North Dakota Public Service Commission decided unanimously Wednesday to open the proposal up for public input.

+Earthjustice attorney Jan Hasselman, who represents the Standing Rock Sioux Tribe, said the tribe wants the pipeline shut down, but since there is a proposal to expand its capacity, “Someone needs to be accountable to make sure that’s safe and legal.”

-Earthjustice attorney Jan Hasselman represents the Standing Rock Sioux Tribe.
-Hasselman tells The Bismarck Tribune the commission should hold a hearing and demand an engineering analysis of the proposed expansion.
+The commission should hold a hearing and demand an engineering analysis of the proposed expansion, Hasselman told The Bismarck Tribune.

-Texas-based Energy Transfer said last month it plans to expand the pipeline’s capacity from more than 500,000 barrels per day to as much as 1.1 million barrels.
+The line’s operator, Texas-based Energy Transfer, said last month that it plans to expand the pipeline’s capacity from more than 500,000 barrels per day to as much as 1.1 million barrels.
+It said the expansion would let the company meet growing demand without having to turn to additional pipelines or rail shipments.

-The company would build additional pumping stations in North Dakota, South Dakota and Illinois.
-Since some of the land in North Dakota falls outside the pipeline corridor, permission is needed from the PSC.
+The company, which was formerly known as Energy Transfer Partners, would build additional pumping stations in North Dakota, South Dakota and Illinois.
+Since some of the land in North Dakota falls outside of the pipeline corridor, permission would be needed from the PSC.

+Commissioner Julie Fedorchak said the PSC would consider requests from the public for a hearing like it did in the past for the original pipeline.

+“This is a process that is something the commission uses on a very routine basis,” Fedorchak said.

 Information from: Bismarck Tribune, http://www.bismarcktribune.com